realworldocaml/book/en/runtime-memory-layout.md

 <note>
 <title>Why do OCaml types disappear at runtime?</title>

-The OCaml compiler runs through several phases of during the compilation process.
-After syntax checking, the next stage is *type checking*.
+The OCaml compiler runs through several phases during the compilation process.
+The first phase is syntax checking, during which source files are parsed into Abstract Syntax Trees (ASTs).
+The next stage is a *type checking* pass over the AST.
 In a validly typed program, a function cannot be applied with an unexpected type.
 For example, the `print_endline` function must receive a single `string` argument, and an `int` will result in a type error.

 Since OCaml verifies these properties at compile time, it doesn't need to keep track of as much information at runtime.
 Thus, later stages of the compiler can